ComputeCanada/molmodsim-vmd-visualization/_episodes/02-VMD_basics.md

 VMD provides several implementations of Tachyon:
 - Standalone Tachyon, supports rendering with both CPUs and GPUs.
 - Internal Tachyon using Intel OSPRay ray-tracing engine (CPU, AVX-accelerated).
 Best for Intel laptops with integrated graphics.
 - Internal Tachyon using NVidia OptiX ray-tracing engine.
-Best for computers with NVidia GPUs.
+For computers with NVidia GPUs.
 - Interactive Tachyon OptiX allows to setup scene interactively before rendering the final image.
+- Tachyon RTX Real Time Ray Tracing.
+Best for computers with NVidia RTX GPUs (works also on NVidia GPUs without RTX cores).

 #### Tachyon OptiX interactive ray tracer
 - On Alliance systems available by loading `cuda` and `vmd/1.9.4a43` modules.
+The interactive ray tracer opens a new graphical window in which you can preview ray-traced rendering and interact with it using a mouse.
+It allows only for a limited interactive functionality.
+You can rotate, scale, translate with a mouse, and you can turn on/off AO and DoF.
+It not a full-featured interactive implementation, but it is useful for improving the final rendered image.

 Compare normal, glsl and OptiX rendering modes.

 #### Real Time Ray Tracing
-Real Time Ray Tracing using NVidia RTX cores is supported in version 1.9.4a55 of VMD.
+Real Time Ray Tracing solves limitations of the Tachyon OptiX interactive ray tracer by providing full-time ray-tracing in the main OpenGL VMD window.
+Real Time Ray Tracing using NVidia RTX cores is supported in version 1.9.4a55 of VMD on Linux platform.

 Installation:
 ~~~
 # Configure where to install vmd
-export VMDINSTALLBINDIR=$HOME/scratch/VMD
+export VMDHOME=$HOME/scratch/VMD
 # There is no need to change anything below this line
+export VMDINSTALLBINDIR=$VMDHOME/bin
-export VMDINSTALLLIBRARYDIR=$VMDINSTALLBINDIR/lib
+export VMDINSTALLLIBRARYDIR=$VMDHOME/lib
 wget https://www.ks.uiuc.edu/Research/vmd/vmd-1.9.4/files/alpha/vmd-1.9.4a55.bin.LINUXAMD64-CUDA102-OptiX650-OSPRay185-RTXRTRT.opengl.tar.gz
 tar -xf vmd-1.9.4a55.bin.LINUXAMD64-CUDA102-OptiX650-OSPRay185-RTXRTRT.opengl.tar.gz
 cd vmd-1.9.4a55 && ./configure